hosenmdaltaf/Social-bloging-system-with-Django/README.md

     - Docker
     - Visual Studio Code
     - Git
+    - Github

 # Prerequisites
 * python installed.
 * Git or git bash to clone the project.
 * Access to an internet browser.
+* I highly recommend stay with django version 3.0 and python version 3.9.4(for avoiding any complicity)

 # Deploy Project locally